Doe v. Minnesota

 Where Barriers Occur

-On May 29, 2019, Gender Justice, in partnership with the Lawyering Project, filed a complaint in the Second Judicial District of Minnesota on behalf two healthcare providers, the First Unitarian Society of Minneapolis, and Our Justice.
+On May 29, 2019, Gender Justice, in partnership with the Lawyering Project, filed a complaint in the Second Judicial District of Minnesota on behalf of two healthcare providers, the First Unitarian Society of Minneapolis, and Our Justice.
 The lawsuit, Doe v.
-Minnesota, challenges a list of abortion restrictions that serve no medical purpose on the grounds that they violate the Minnesota State Constitution.
+Minnesota, challenged a host of abortion restrictions on the grounds that they violate the Minnesota State Constitution.

-• Mandate that young people notify both parents (with extremely narrow exceptions) before seeking an abortion.
+• A requirement that young people notify both parents before they can receive abortion care;

 News Updates